 Read Case 1.

 To ensure that we use our time most effectively and to familiarize participants with some of the concepts and tools that will be discussed and used throughout the workshop, we ask that they prepare for the workshop before their arrival.
 A questionnaire will be distributed in advance to all participants.
-The questionnaire asks participants to reflect on their current approaches and questions, objectives for the program and asks them to describe, for their use and ours, an existing or upcoming negotiation that they find challenging or problematic.
+The questionnaire asks participants to reflect on their current approaches and questions, objectives for the program and asks them to describe, for their use and ours, [an existing or upcoming negotiation] this may sound to some of them too "formal".
+Maybe enlarge scope to some sort of interaction which will require negotiation skills? that they find challenging or problematic.
 We will ask participants to read a short document outlining core practices and introducing the negotiation framework.

-Session 1 - Overview of Best Practices (2 hours)
+Session 1 - Overview of Best Practices (2 hours) 1 June 15:00-17:00